LorenzHohermuth/CeviFrauenfeldWeb/README.md

 # CeviFrauenfeldWeb

-Reworking the Homepage of Cevi Frauenfeld with react and tailwind.$
+Reworking the Homepage of Cevi Frauenfeld with react and tailwind.

 Lorenz Hohermuth